tbrlpld/RememberMe/README.md

 TODO
 ----
+* Update colors, especially of game area and header.
 * Remove the 'Back' text from the cards.
-* Update colors, especially of game area and header.
+* Test on mobile devices: iPad and iPhone.
 * Clean up old comments.
 * Make sure every function is at least called once.
 Remove unneeded functions.
 * Check HTML and CSS in code validators.
 * Reactivate shuffeling.
 * Reset correct limits for star rating and game to be won.
+* Switch to online jQuery and remove local copy.
 * (Optional) Add option in welcome message to select game size (16, 32)
 * Prevent DOM maipulation for matching cards.
 Currently the matched class could be added to any card in the DOM.
 I have to think about this a little more.
 But, what I now realize is that the symbols are visible in the DOM.Not sure if I have to take cre of things like that to pass the class.
 It is not in the rubric.